It’s always good to make a pro-con list, especially when it comes to your hard-earned money being spent on a new flooring..

 ⁃ high heel proof

-⁃ still unpopular and hard to get
+⁃ still relatively hard to get the products of good quality

 ⁃ few online shops selling the product